Deep Empirical Risk Minimization in finance: looking into the future: Numerical Experiments

 \subsection{Implementation Details}

-Our implementation is written in the programming language OCaml \citep{ocaml} using the library Owl \citep{owl} In all examples, the activation functions are set to ReLU and the parameters are optimized by stochastic gradient descent using the Adam scheme with parameters $(\alpha, \beta_1, \beta_2) = (0.001, 0.9, 0.999)$, as proposed by \citet{kingma2014adam}.
+Our implementation is written in the programming language OCaml \citep{ocaml} using the library Owl \citep{owl}.
+To fully reproduce the computations, the code and the logs, including the random number generator seeds, are available at \url{https://gitlab.com/mreppen/dderm}.
+Note that most neural network `best practices' are developed for other types of problems than the control problems we study here.
+We still follow these practices along with common defaults so as not to color the results by specific choices.
+Nevertheless, we observe the same qualitative results also with alternative implementations.
+In all examples, the activation functions are set to ReLU and the parameters are optimized by stochastic gradient descent using the Adam scheme with parameters $(\alpha, \beta_1, \beta_2) = (0.001, 0.9, 0.999)$, as proposed by \cite{kingma2014adam}.
 The neural networks are constructed with three hidden layers.
-This architecture is kept fixed regardless of data dimensionality in order to better isolate the dimensionality's impact on overlearning.
-The weights are initialized with a uniform centered distribution of width inversely proportional to the square root of the number neuron inputs.\footnote{The uniform He-initializer \citet{He_2015_ICCV}---which differs only by a factor $\sqrt{6}$ in the width of the uniform distribution and is commonly recommended for training ReLU networks---has not shown qualitatively different results with regards to overlearning.}
+This architecture is kept fixed regardless of data dimensionality to better isolate the dimensionality's impact on overlearning.
+The weights are initialized with a uniform centered distribution of width inversely proportional to the square root of the number of neuron inputs.\footnote{The uniform He-initializer \cite{He_2015_ICCV}---which differs only by a factor $\sqrt{6}$ in the width of the uniform distribution and is commonly recommended for training ReLU networks---has not shown qualitatively different results with regards to overlearning.}

 As the neural networks are capable of overlearning the data, we must employ stopping rules for early stopping.
 Such stopping rules are commonly used in practice as implicit regularizers.
-In our studies we mainly use a conservative stopping rule that monitors the out-of-sample performance after each epoch and terminates when the out-of-sample performance exceeds its past minimum.\footnote{As the parameter landscape is expected to have plateaus and the out-of-sample performance is not expected to be perfectly monotone, this calls for some tolerance, thereby introducing a tuning parameter.
+In our studies, we mainly use a conservative stopping rule that monitors the out-of-sample performance on a separate validation set after each epoch and terminates when that out-of-sample performance exceeds its past minimum.\footnote{As the parameter landscape is expected to have plateaus and the out-of-sample performance is not expected to be perfectly monotone, this calls for some tolerance, thereby introducing a tuning parameter.
 To be conservative, we keep this tolerance small to encourage early stopping and reduce overlearning.} To demonstrate the potential overlearning, we also performed some experiments running the stochastic gradient without stopping for a fixed number of epochs.

 We train using minibatches sampled randomly from the training set.
 Overlearning can also be observed with batch gradient descent---equivalent to the extreme case of setting the minibatch size to the full training set---but we have opted to default to minibatches as it is far more common and computationally efficient\footnote{The computational burden of each gradient computation scales as $\bigO(N)$ in the batch size $N$, but the accuracy is of order $\bigO(1/\sqrt{N})$, leading to computational advantages of small batch sizes (but not too small, due to SIMD instructions in modern CPUs and GPUs).
 It is sometimes argued that the more `chaotic' nature of small batches leads to beneficial regularization.
 However, due to the complex interaction between the batch size and the stopping rule, the effect of this is not clear-cut.}.
 On the issue of minibatch size, we use the Keras default of 32.